 That's just the tip of the iceberg: See all Refurbished DSLRs at Adorama.

-Should you splurge on a Full-Frame DSLR?
+Should you splurge for a full-frame digital camera?

 Canon 6D with 24-105mm f/4 lens